Grant Amato: Murders

 On January 24, 2019, while his mother was on the computer, Grant shot her in the back of the head with an IWI Jericho 941 pistol.
 After, he waited for his father to arrive.
 Once he walked into the kitchen, Grant shot him twice.
-To convince Cody to come home after his nursing shift, he texted him using his father's number.
+To convince Cody to come home after his nursing shift, he sent him a phone message using his father's number.
 Upon entering the door, Grant shot him dead, where he lay in a fetal position.
 Before leaving the residence, Grant attempted to stage the crime as a murder-suicide, placing the gun by his brother's body.

-The next day, when Cody failed to come in for work, his coworkers became concerned and called the police requesting a wellness check.
-Police arrived at the murder scene at 9:17 a.m., wherein they raided the house after no response was found after finding out all the entrances were locked.
-Once a deputy went in, Chad was found on his back on the kitchen floor, Cody curled on the floor in a storage room, and Margaret sprawled over the desk in their home office.
+The next day, when Cody failed to come in for work, his coworkers became concerned and called the police to request a wellness check.
+Police arrived at the murder scene at 9:17 a.m., entering the house after receiving no response from occupants and finding all the entrances locked.
+Chad was found on his back on the kitchen floor, Cody curled on the floor in a storage room, and Margaret sprawled over the desk in their home office.
 Amato was tracked down at a DoubleTree Hotel at approximately 7:45 a.m. on January 26 in Orange County, Florida, after his 1996 Honda Accord was identified.

 Grant was subsequently taken in for questioning.
-At the end of the interrogation, his brother Jason tried to talk to him, asking him to confess to what had happened, but Grant was unwavering in his claims to innocence.
-When being interrogated, he had differing stories, one of which said he'd seen police and news vans outside his house following the murders, but instead of going home he went to a local Panera Bread and searched up "top news stories."
+At the end of the interrogation, his brother Jason tried to talk to him, asking him to confess to what had happened, but Grant was unwavering in his claims of innocence.
+When being interrogated, he offered differing stories, one of which said he'd seen police and news vans outside his house following the murders, but instead of going home he went to a local Panera Bread and searched for "top news stories."
 He was subsequently arrested on charges of first-degree murder.
-However, he was granted a $750,000 bond on April 25, 2019, after his public defender stated the court did not follow proper procedure for his case, and he was allowed to prepare for his case on the condition he could not have access to electronics.
+His bond was set at $750,000 on April 25, 2019, after his public defender argued, and the prosecutor agreed, that he could not be held without bond.
+If he could post the bond, a number of conditions were set including no access to electronic devices with internet.
+Grant did not post the bond and remained in custody.